 The inclusion of the qualified domestic minimum tax in the Finance Bill is interesting.

 Firstly, it sounds like Regulations will be put in place to govern the calculation and application of the qualified domestic minimum top-up tax.
 Given this is effectively a separate tax based on the calculation provisions of the Model Rules, you’d usually expect to see this as legislation.
 But international approaches to the implementation will vary a lot.

-The inclusion of this in the income tax act is also interesting.
-Section 4 of the income tax act (which is amended by this new provision in the Finance Bill) relates to the imposition of income tax.
+Secondly, the inclusion of this in the income tax act is also interesting.
+Section 4 of the Income Tax Act (which is amended by this new provision in the Finance Bill) relates to the imposition of income tax.
 Again, this new tax is not really tied to the income tax act.
 The method of its calculation (taxable income base etc) is different to the income tax act taxable base.

 For more information on the domestic implementation of Pillar Two, see Pillar Two – Domestic Implementation.